abhified/findb/README.md

-# findb
+# FinDB

-Demo task repo for findb
+Demo task repo for FinDB

+.env file with Twitter credentials required to be sourced for the Twitter API to work.